soffes/blog/published/2015-07-10-static/static.markdown

 dataSource.tableView = tableView
 ```

 Easy as that!
 If you modify your data source later, it will automatically update the table view for you.
 It is important that you don't change the table view's `dataSource` or `delegate`.
-The `TableDataSource` needs to be those so it can handle events correctly.
+The `DataSource` needs to be those so it can handle events correctly.
 The purpose of `Static` is to abstract all of that away from you.

 ### Wrapping Up

-There is a provided `[TableViewController](Static/TableViewController.swift)` that sets up a `DataSource` for you.
+There is a provided [`TableViewController`](https://github.com/venmo/Static/blob/master/Static/TableViewController.swift) that sets up a `DataSource` for you.
 Here's a short example:

 ```swift
 class SomeViewController: TableViewController {